-During 2020, the Organization received a Small Business Administration (SBA) loan under the Paycheck Protection Program (PPP) in the amount of \$376,696.
-The PPP provides cash-flow assistance through 100% federally guaranteed loans to eligible recipients to maintain payroll during the COVID-19 public health emergency and cover certain other expenses.
-If the Organization maintains its workforce and meets certain requirements, up to 100% of the loan may be forgiven by the SBA.
+The Organization received a Small Business Administration (SBA) loan under the Paycheck Protection Program (PPP) of \$376,696 during the year ended December 31, 2020, and an additional PPP loan of \$373,780 during the year ended December 31, 2021.
+The PPP loans provide cash-flow assistance through 100% federally guaranteed loans to eligible recipients to maintain payroll during the COVID-19 public health emergency and cover certain other expenses.
+If the Organization maintains its workforce and meets certain requirements, up to 100% of the loans may be forgiven by the SBA.
 No more than 40% of the forgiven amount may be for non-payroll costs.
-Loans under PPP have an interest rate of 1% and may negotiate to a five-year maturity date, if not forgiven.
-Management believes the Organization will meet the criteria for loan forgiveness.
-However, at December 31, 2020, the Organization is accounting for this SBA loan as a conditional contribution since repayment has not yet been waived, and as such, the loan proceeds are included in PPP refundable advance on the statement of financial position.
+Loans under the second PPP have an interest rate of 1% and a five-year maturity date, if not forgiven.
+During the year ended December 31, 2021, the Organization met the criteria for loan forgiveness on both PPP loans.
+The loan proceeds are included in grants and contributions without donor restrictions on the statement of activities for the year ended December 31, 2021.